Ollecram-Friends/JuliaPkgTemplates/julia_CI.md

 To redirect workflows from ***all repositories*** in your organization to the self-hosted runner, just select the `Default` runner group.
 To selectively redirect workflows from certain repositories you just need to create more runner groups.

+### Configuring a self-hosted runner as a service
+Look [here](https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/configuring-the-self-hosted-runner-application-as-a-service) for instructions on how to configure a self-hosted runner as a *service* so that can be easily started/stopped from the command line.

 ### A simple collaboration model

 A simple model can be established for collaboration among members of the same organization, whereby